jbisal/document-api-python/docs/docs/api-ref.md

 `Query.get_worksheet_cols(self):` Returns a list of dictionaries containing all column field references from worksheets with datasource and column name mapping.

+`Query.get_worksheet_sorts(self):` Returns a list of dictionaries containing all worksheet sort specifications, with worksheet, datasource, column, sort type, direction, sort-by field, manual order, and shelf.

+`Query.get_worksheet_encodings(self):` Returns a list of dictionaries containing all mark encodings across worksheet panes, with worksheet, channel (color, size, shape, text, detail, tooltip, label, path, lod), cleaned column reference, datasource, and the raw column reference.

+`Query.get_worksheet_mark_types(self):` Returns a list of dictionaries mapping each worksheet to its mark type (e.g. `Bar`, `Line`, `Circle`, `Automatic`).

+`Query.get_datasource_filters(self):` Returns a pandas DataFrame of all datasource-level filters (distinct from worksheet-level filters), normalized with exploded groupfilter attributes.
+Returns an empty DataFrame when no datasource has filters.
+Same column shape as `get_worksheet_filters()` minus the `Worksheet` column.

 `Query.normalize_groupfilter(self, filter_json):` Flattens nested groupfilter structures into tabular format with parent-child relationships.
 Returns a list of dictionaries with function, level, member, depth, parent_index, and attributes.

 `Query.normalize_worksheet_filters(self, worksheet_filters):` Normalizes nested Groupfilters structures in worksheet filters into a flattened pandas DataFrame with exploded groupfilter attributes.